![]() |

 - Violations of other civil rights

-If you need advise on what your rights are regarding other claims you may have, please consult with a private attorney.
-If you need help in selecting an attorney, a good source is the Kansas Bar Association Lawyer Referral Service, located in Wichita, which can be called at (316) 265-1247.
+If you need advice on what your rights are regarding other claims you may have, please consult with a private attorney.
+If you need help in selecting an attorney, legal advice or legal information, you may wish to contact the Kansas Bar Association Lawyer Referral Service at 785-234-5696.
+The Kansas Bar Association routinely conducts a "Call A Lawyer" telephone call session on the second Thursday of each month from 6 p.m. - 8 p.m.

 Home | About the KHRC | The Commissioners | Former Commissioners | Meet the Executive Director